younos1986/ZeroReflection/README.md

 2. Override the `Configure` method and use the provided `MapperConfiguration` to set up your mappings.

 > **Note:** If you are not interested in projections, use `config.EnableProjectionFunctions = false;` in your profile configuration.
 This will prevent the generator from emitting LINQ projection expressions and compiled delegates.
+> Notes
+> - If you are not interested in projections, use `config.EnableProjectionFunctions = false;`.
+When `false`, projection members may still be selectively generated for collection element types used by other mappings.
+> - `config.UseSwitchDispatcher` controls whether the dispatcher uses a switch-based jump table or chained type checks.
+> - `config.ThrowIfPropertyMissing` injects build-time `#error` for unmapped destination properties.

 ### Example
 ```csharp